iTwin/appui/docs/changehistory/NextVersion.md

 - Bump `StandardContentToolsUiItemsProvider`, `StandardStatusbarUiItemsProvider` classes to `@public`. [#1024](https://github.com/iTwin/appui/pull/1024)
 - Bump `content` property of `ContentProps` interface to `@public`. [#1030](https://github.com/iTwin/appui/pull/1030)
 - Content layout will now track `ContentOverlay` components to determine if the active strip should be rendered for the active content. [#1030](https://github.com/iTwin/appui/pull/1030)

-### Additions

-- Added `UiFramework.onIModelConnectionChanged` event to get notified whenever the iModel targeted by `UiFramework.getIModelConnection()` changes.
-This is a replacement for listening to the deprecated `SessionStateActionId.SetIModelConnection`.

 ## @itwin/components-react